jason-kerney/blog/_posts/2021/2021-04-23-restrospectives.md

 ## The Humble Retrospective

 Retrospectives serve us in more than one way.
 They require skill.
 They are a way for us to examine what has happened and how to improve.
 They are also a thermometer for how well the team is acting as a team.
 They serve to break focus, and force different perspectives on our work.
 Retrospectives are a team building activity.
 They are not a process, a trudge, or a root cause analysis.
-If they are you are not doing a retrospective.
+If they are, you are not doing a retrospective.

 ## Retrospectives Are:

 ### Requirement of Skill

 Retrospectives are a deeply technical thing.
 This is a key concept to understand what a retrospective is.
-Since they require the application of scientific processes and techniques no one should expect to learn how to be part of an effective retrospective without effort, time and education.
+Since they require the application of scientific processes and techniques no one should expect to learn how to be part of an effective retrospective without effort, time, and education.

 ### Focus on Improving

 What we always hear about retrospectives is how they are focused on improvement.
 Improvement is a VERY general term.
 What are we improving?
 For the answer to this I look to the idea of [single and double loop learning](https://en.wikipedia.org/wiki/Double-loop_learning).

 Initially a retrospective is about improving upon our processes.
-Here we ask how can we deliver better.
+Here we ask how we can deliver better.
 What are the tweaks that can be made to gain some advantage to what we do?

 Once we have started to master modifying our processes to improve them, then we must start modifying how we learn to modify our process.